AdobeDocs/campaign-web.en/help/v8/content/code-content.md

     ![](assets/code-editor-change-design.png)

 1. Click the **[!UICONTROL Preview]** button to check the message design and personalization using test profiles.
-For more on this, refer to [this section](preview.md).

     ![](assets/code-editor-preview.png)